sfc-gh-akelkar/peds_hosp_ai_demo/unstructured_docs/operations/HIPAA_Compliance_Policy.md

 ## Purpose

-This policy establishes comprehensive guidelines for protecting Protected Health Information (PHI) and ensuring compliance with the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules at Lurie Children's Hospital.
+This policy establishes comprehensive guidelines for protecting Protected Health Information (PHI) and ensuring compliance with the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules at pediatric hospitals.

 ## Scope